 Okay, everyone, are you ready for some good news?
 I know I am.
 After much delay, physical therapist assistants and occupational therapy assistants may begin treating Tricare patients starting April 16, 2020.
 Rejoice!

-As we initially reported here, on December 12, 2017, President Trump signed the National Defense Authorization Act, opening the door for PTAs and OTAs to join the Tricare payment program and establishing supervision requirements for therapist assistants treating Tricare patients.
+As we initially reported in this post, on December 12, 2017, President Trump signed the National Defense Authorization Act, opening the door for PTAs and OTAs to join the Tricare payment program and establishing supervision requirements for therapist assistants treating Tricare patients.
 However, there was still a lot of confusion—especially with regard to when, exactly, this change would actually take effect.

 Finally, we have answers.